ezypeeze/nuxt-neo/docs/configuration.md

         return res.status(200).json(res.result);
     },

-    // Error Response handler - will decide how the error will be send to the client
+    // Error Response handler - will decide how the error will be sent to the client
     serverErrorResponse: function (err, req, res, options) {
         if (err && err.statusCode) {
             return res.status(err.statusCode).json({